doronhi/realsense/README.md

 - **All the rest of the frame_ids can be found in the template launch file: [nodelet.launch.xml](./realsense2_camera/launch/includes/nodelet.launch.xml)**
 - **unite_imu_method**: The D435i and T265 cameras have built in IMU components which produce 2 unrelated streams: *gyro* - which shows angular velocity and *accel* which shows linear acceleration.
 Each with it's own frequency.
 By default, 2 corresponding topics are available, each with only the relevant fields of the message sensor_msgs::Imu are filled out.
 Setting *unite_imu_method* creates a new topic, *imu*, that replaces the default *gyro* and *accel* topics.
 Under the new topic, all the fields in the Imu message are filled out.
    - **linear_interpolation**: Each message contains the last original value of item A interpolated with the previous value of item A, combined with the last original value of item B on last item B's timestamp.
 Items A and B are accel and gyro interchangeably, according to which type recently arrived from the sensor.
 The idea is to give the most recent information, united and without repetitions.
+See Appendix A for a more detailed example
    - **copy**: For each new message, accel or gyro, the relevant fields and timestamp are filled out while the others maintain the previous data.
 - **clip_distance**: remove from the depth image all values above a given value (meters).
 Disable by giving negative value (default)
 - **linear_accel_cov**, **angular_velocity_cov**: sets the variance given to the Imu readings.
 For the T265, these values are being modified by the inner confidence value.